EIT-team/Stroke_EIT_Dataset/readme.md

 The processing is done in two separate parts:
 1. **Demodulation** - converting the "raw" sine waves into averaged impedance signals with magnitude and phase - uses the function `ScouseTom_Load` from [Load_data](https://github.com/EIT-team/Load_data).
 2. **Correction** and extraction of real component - these are the form necessary for reconstruction.
-Correction for the BioSemi gain and the changing injected current amplitude.
+Extraction of the real part and normalisation for BioSemi gain and injected current amplitude is performed using `normalised_dataset`.
+Subsequently, rejection of poor quality measurements is performed using `reject_channels`.
+Both of these functions are found in this repository and an example is given in `Process_single_dataset.m`.

-## Data types - Demodulation
+### Demodulation
 For each subject and patient, there are three types of recordings:

 1. Full spectrum **"Multi-Frequency"** datasets.
 These have the `-MF` suffix, e.g. `S1a_MF1.bdf` or `P6-MF2.bdf`.
 This used a 31 injection pair protocol with 17 frequencies and 3 frames.